vince21298/FredBoat/raw.md

 ```;;play <url-to-playlist>```

-The bot will only load the first 20 songs to reduce delays.

 ### How do I restrict music commands to a specific channel or role?
 The bot will only listen to music commands invoked in channels it can actually **write** to.
 Simply override it such that the music bot can only talk in the channels you want the bot to be usable from.